Key Info

 MD4107 - Performance 7A

-This module is designed to further development of the student’s primary performance interest, whether instrumental, vocal or dance.
+This module is designed to further development of the student’s primary performance interest and physical intelligence.
 Students will be encouraged to engage in a dynamic self-critical process conducive to development and related to the principle of ‘reflective practice’.
-Students will continue to specifically focus on the technique and performance elements of their programme
+Students will continue to focus on the technique and performance elements of their programme.

 MD4128 - Irish World Academy Practicum C7